ramit21/aws-amplify-appsync/README.md

 ```
 amplify push
 ```
 Above command will give you the generated Graphql endpoint and API key.
 It also creates files in the project which will help in connecting and making queries to the backend.
-See src/graphql/queries.js (has all get queries) and src/graphql/mutation.js (has all create/update queries)
+See src/graphql/queries.js (has all get queries), src/graphql/mutation.js (has all create/update queries), subsciption.js (has all subsciptions which can be suscribed for real time updates)

 8. Run below command to access the Appsync created in step 7.
 It will open AWS Appsync console in the browser.
 ```